vikash-bhardwaj/ai-code-companion-documentation/README.md

 ## Contributing

-I'm are currently working on launching a microsite with a data privacy page.
+Currently working on launching a microsite with a data privacy page.
 In the meantime, if you would like to enquire about project, please feel free to reach out to me at vscodegpt@gmail.com.

 ## License

-This extension is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This extension is licensed under the [Mozilla Public License 2.0]([https://opensource.org/licenses/MIT](https://www.mozilla.org/en-US/MPL/2.0/#:~:text=If%20a%20copy%20of%20the,org%2FMPL%2F2.0%2F.)).

 ## Known Issues